 Policy and research

-We bring together lived experience, research, and expertise to change the systems that disadvantage the women we work with.
+We channel lived experience, conduct research, and use our expertise to influence the systems that disadvantage people with convictions.

 Our policy focus

 We work with policymakers, politicians and employers to share our knowledge about what helps women with convictions to secure employment, and to dismantle the systems and barriers that hold them back.
-Informed by lived experience and over 11 years supporting women into employment, we work to help bring about the changes that will transform the employment landscape for women with convictions.
+Informed by lived experience and over 15 years supporting women into employment, we work to help bring about the changes that transform the employment landscape for people with convictions.

 For research requests and collaborations, please get in touch!